 The differences between condenser microphones and dynamic microphones can be confusing, so here’s a mini-guide…

-Microphones can be divided into two broad groups (ignoring ribbon mics for the time being…) – condenser microphones and dynamic microphones.
+Microphones can be divided into two broad groups (ignoring ribbon mics for the time being…) – condenser microphone vs dynamic microphone.
 Both have a broad range of uses in the studio and live environment, but there are key differences in tonal characteristics and in the way that each group of microphones works.